DLXPlugins/wp-plugin-info-card/readme.txt

 = 6.1.0 =
 * Released 2025-09-02
-* New Feature: GitHub Info Cards released.
+* New Feature: <a href="https://dlxplugins.com/announcements/wp-plugin-info-card-6-1-0-released-with-github-info-cards/">GitHub Info Cards released</a>.
 Now showcase your favorite GitHub repo using a block or shortcode.
 * New: Admin panel option for enabling GitHub Info Cards.
 * New: Cards support lazy loading for performance.